Shoulder Impingement vs. Rotator Cuff Tear: Diagnostic and Treatment Insights for Clinicians

 Imaging

-MRI and ultrasound are the most common diagnostic tools in evaluating rotator cuff tears.
-As the more sensitive tool, MRIs can identify the tear, measure its severity, and provide information on the surrounding tissue.
+MRIs can identify a shoulder tear, measure its severity, and provide information on the surrounding tissue.
 MRIs are also helpful in determining anomalies in the labrum, ligaments, and other tendons.
+The imaging can assess muscle atrophy (thinning of muscle mass) and fatty infiltration (accumulation of fat within tissue), to help with surgery planning.

-In contrast, ultrasound is more helpful in examining soft tissues.
-Ultrasound can help to assess subacromial impingement syndrome, bursitis, and degenerative arthritic changes.
+An ultrasound is more helpful in examining soft tissues.
+Ultrasound can help to assess subacromial impingement syndrome, shoulder bursitis, and degenerative arthritic changes in real-time through dynamic assessments, such as observing tendon movements while elevating the arm.

 Nerve Studies